bhanu100141/shopping-cart-app/README.md

 Wide screen support for smart TVs and desktops

-🎁 Free Gift Logic
+# Free Gift Logic
 If subtotal >= $1000, a "Wireless Mouse" is automatically added to the cart.

-The message changes to:
+# The message changes to:

-vbnet
-Copy
-Edit
 🎉 Congratulations!
 You've unlocked a free gift!
 If the subtotal drops below $1000, the gift is removed and the progress bar appears again.

-📊 Progress Bar Logic
+# Progress Bar Logic
 Shows remaining amount to reach the threshold:

-ruby
-Copy
-Edit
 Spend $[X] more to unlock a free gift!
 Updates in real-time based on cart changes

-📄 License
+# License
 This project is open source and available under the MIT License.

-🙌 Acknowledgments
+# Acknowledgments
 Thanks to the open-source community for making React and CSS awesome!